 Associate Professor Ollie Jay – Faculty of Health Sciences

 Heatwaves are responsible for more deaths every year than all other natural disasters combined and are only going to increase in frequency with climate change.
 Ollie’s research looks at cheap and energy efficient solutions to keep us cool and reduce the risk of hyperthermia-related complications during heatwaves and while exercising.
 As part of his fellowship, Ollie, a member of the Charles Perkins Centre, will integrate his research findings into international public health messaging and work with various sports organisations to develop evidence-based extreme heat policies for professional and community summer sports.

-Dr Federico Maggi – Faculty of Engineering and Information Technologies
+Dr Federico Maggi – Faculty of Engineering

 As an environmental engineer, Federico’s work looks at ways to mitigate the overexploitation and contamination of soil and related water quality issues.
 As part of his fellowship, he will build links with industry partners and investigate fundamentally novel ways to secure drinking water and food production in the future.

 Associate Professor Nicole Mockler – Faculty of Arts and Social Sciences